Energy-Consumption Advantage of Quantum Computation: Introduction

 In today's world, where sustainability is a key concern, energy efficiency has become an essential performance metric for modern computers, along with computational speed and memory consumption.
 Our theoretical framework provides a new pathway for examining the relevance of quantum computation in terms of energy efficiency.
 Our study provides a fundamental framework and techniques for exploring a novel quantum advantage in computation in terms of energy consumption.
 The framework is designed in such a way that a quantum advantage in query complexity can be employed to prove the energy-consumption advantage of quantum computation over classical computation.
 These results also clarify the physical meaning of the quantum advantage in the query-complexity setting in terms of energy consumption.

-Also from a broader perspective, beyond solving decision problems, quantum computers may have promising applications in learning properties of physical dynamics described by an unknown map within the law of quantum mechanics~\cite{Cerezo2022}.
-The physical dynamics that are input to the learning algorithms by themselves can be considered a black-box oracle, and the framework and techniques developed here are also expected to serve as a theoretical foundation to realize the energy-consumption advantage of quantum computation in such physically well-motivated applications.
+The query-complexity setting is a widely studied setting of computation by itself, but also, from a broader perspective, quantum computers may have promising applications in learning properties of physical dynamics described by an unknown quantum-mechanical map~\cite{Cerezo2022,PhysRevLett.126.190505,aharonov2022quantum,chen2022exponential,huang2022quantum, huang2023learning}.
+In these learning problems, the physical dynamics can be considered a black-box oracle whose properties are to be learned, as in the query-complexity setting.
+In other words, the query-complexity setting can also be regarded as a variant of these learning problems of unknown physical dynamics represented by the oracles.
+Furthermore, we also clarify how to implement and demonstrate the query-complexity setting in an experimental setup.
+The framework and techniques developed in this work serve as a theoretical foundation to realize the energy-consumption advantage of quantum computation in query-complexity settings with these physically well-motivated applications.